-GCSE AQA Mathematics For the Grade 9-1 Course The Workbook Foundation Level CGP GCSE AQA Mathematics For the Grade 9-1 Course Exam Practice Workbook Higher Level
+GCSE AQA Mathematics For the Grade 9-1 Course The Workbook Foundation Level Exam Practice Workbook Higher Level

 Students will be set in a group appropriate to their ability and target grade.
 Students study a course which comprises of the following six areas: Number, Algebra, Ratio Proportion and Rates of change, Measures, Geometry, Statistics and Probability.